drupal-mentoring/pain-points-of-contribution/README.md

-## How do we recognize contribution?
+## How do we recognize contribution
 drupal.org/node/2230579
 Allow crediting reviewers (and other non-coders) as first-class contributors
 Note: